pism/pism/doc/sphinx/climate_forcing/surface.rst

 Using only monthly temperatures and precipitation as input, can compute temperature- and insolation-driven melt rates.

-The top of the atmosphere insolation is by default calculated assuming present day values of orbital parameters.
-Here, the value of the solar constant can be set with :config:`surface.debm_simple.solar_constant`.
 For paleo simulations, use the option :opt:`-itm_paleo` or set the configuration parameter :config:`surface.debm_simple.paleo.enabled` to true.
 The orbital parameters can either be set to constants or be read from a time-dependent file.
 Use the configuration parameters :config:`surface.debm_simple.paleo.eccentricity`. :config:`surface.debm_simple.paleo.obliquity`, and :config:`surface.debm_simple.paleo.long_peri` for the former and the option :config:`surface.debm_simple.paleo.file` to read them in in a time-dependent file.